cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *f64

 The maximum uncompressed file size of a batch of logs.

-Value must be between 5MB and 1GB.
+This setting value must be between `5 MB` and `1 GB`, or `0` to disable it.
+Note that you cannot set a minimum file size; this means that log files may be much smaller than this batch size.
+This parameter is not available for jobs with `edge` as its kind.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#max_upload_bytes LogpushJob#max_upload_bytes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#max_upload_bytes LogpushJob#max_upload_bytes}

 ---